Is My 401(k) Plan Halal?

 • Matching: Your employer will match what you contribute to your plan up to a certain percentage (e.g. your employer will match 100% of your contributions up to 3%).

-• Profit-Sharing: Your employer will offer you a one–time annual contribution at the end of the year, based on their profits for the year.
+• Profit-sharing: Your employer will offer you a one–time annual contribution at the end of the year, based on their profits for the year.

 That all sounds wonderful, right?
 The only problem is that the investment options within a 401(k) plan can be limited, and might not have a halal option.
 Usually, unless you elect to change your investment options yourself, your employer’s plan will have you investing into a default fund that often has interest-bearing investments (bonds), companies that are not shariah compliant, or worse yet - both.